alicetatrous/alicetatrous/README.md

 For any inquiries, partnership opportunities, or just to say hello, you can reach me at alicetatrous@gmail.com.

 ## 🙏 **Thank You:**
 Thank you for visiting my GitHub profile!
-I look forward to connecting with fellow developers, learning from each other, and making a positive impact on the world through technology.
+I look forward to connecting with fellow analysts, learning from each other, and making a positive impact on the world through technology.

 <!-- Thanks for visiting my GitHub profile! -->
 <!-- Don't forget to leave a ⭐ on any repository you found helpful! -->